-Dawn has direct management and oversight responsibilities for Missouri’s two TAACCCT grants–totaling $35 million–with some 17 years working with job training programs, as well as SBA programs.
-She is currently ‘on loan’ from Ozarks Technical Community College, where she served as Executive Director of the Center for Workforce Development and Center for Community Enrichment.
-Prior to Dawn coming to academia she served as the Director for the Missouri Department of Economic Development’s Division of Workforce Development where she administered and had direct oversight over all state workforce and job training programs consisting of 540 employees with a $172 million annual budget.
+Dawn has direct management and oversight responsibilities for Missouri’s three statewide consortium TAACCCT grants–totaling $55 million–with some 19 years working with job training programs, as well as SBA programs.
+Before coming to MCCA in 2012, she served as the Ozarks Technical Community College, Executive Director of the Center for Workforce Development and Center for Community Enrichment.
+Prior to Dawn coming to academia she served as the state Director for the Missouri Department of Economic Development’s Division of Workforce Development where she administered and had direct oversight over all state workforce and job training programs consisting of 540 employees with a $172 million annual budget.
 She has a bachelor’s degree in Business Management from the University of Illinois at Springfield, is a Certified Workforce Development Professional, Certified Grant Writer, and an alumnus of the John F. Kennedy School of Government Program for Senior Executives in Innovations in Governance – Harvard University.

-With extensive statewide program management experience, Liz has been working with federal grants for more than six years.
+With extensive statewide program management experience, Liz has been working with federal grants for more than nine years.
 As Program Development and Training Officer for the Missouri Community Service Commission, she coordinated the application process and quarterly reporting for the state AmeriCorps program.
-Most recently, as DED Project Development Coordinator, Liz oversaw the application process for the $20 million annual state Community Development Block Grant (CDBG) program, collaborating with multiple partnering agencies and communities across the state.
+Most recently, as a Project Development Coordinator, Liz oversaw the application process for the $20 million annual state Community Development Block Grant (CDBG) program, collaborating with multiple partnering agencies and communities across the state.
 Liz also chaired a statewide coalition which coordinates long-term disaster recovery efforts, leading the successful attainment of a $5.3 million FEMA grant for Disaster Case Management in the aftermath of the Joplin tornado.
-Liz lives in Holts Summit with her husband, two children, and very spoiled cat.
-She enjoys reading, playing the piano, spending time with family and friends, good coffee, and being outdoors.
+Liz lives in Holts Summit with her husband, two children, and very spoiled dog and cat.
+She enjoys reading, exercising, playing the piano, spending time with family and friends, and good coffee.

-Betty Denson, Grants Accountant Betty handles grant fiscal management and oversight.
-She is a CPA with CGFM certification, employed by Ozarks Technical Community College.
+Susan Serrano, Grant Accountant Susan handles grant fiscal management and oversight for MoSTEMWINs.
+She is employed by Metropolitan Community College.

 Laura Lester, Economic Information and Analysis Laura is a Planner with the Missouri Economic Research and Information Center who provides Job Market Summaries and other data analysis tools used with grant implementation.

-Deb Bragg, Third Party Evaluator (MoHealthWINs only) In this capacity, Deb’s role is to collaborate with Cosgrove & Associates to structure and provide leadership for an evaluation process that includes timely feedback for program implementers and leaders at the consortium institutions.
-Some of her specific responsibilities include but are not limited to partner in developing best practices for comparison cohorts and accountability data reporting requirements; partner in acquiring, analyzing, and comparing Unemployment Insurance (UI) employment and wage data for program completers and comparison cohorts; partner in ensuring the use of best practices for the timely and accurate reporting of all DOL required performance data; and partnering in sharing and publishing research and evaluation results associated with TAACCCT grant innovations.
+Deb Bragg, MoWINs Third Party Evaluator In this capacity, Deb’s role is to collaborate with Cosgrove & Associates to structure and provide leadership for an evaluation process that includes timely feedback for program implementers and leaders at the consortium institutions.
+Some of her specific responsibilities include: partner in developing best practices for comparison cohorts and accountability data reporting requirements; partner in acquiring, analyzing, and comparing Unemployment Insurance (UI) employment and wage data for program completers and comparison cohorts; partner in ensuring the use of best practices for the timely and accurate reporting of all DOL required performance data; and partnering in sharing and publishing research and evaluation results associated with TAACCCT grant innovations.